Emergent Pauli blocking in a weakly interacting Bose gas: Theoretical modelling of the system

-In the quasi-1D regime excited states of the transverse confinement $V_\perp (x,y)$ can be populated through high energy collisions.
-We restrict our treatment to the three lowest states of the transverse potential and assume that a majority of atoms remain in the transverse ground state, whereby the transverse state of a quasi-particle can be treated as a pseudo-spin degree of freedom~\cite{klauser2011, Sutherland1968}.
-By virtue of parity two possible excitation (and de-excitation) events are possible: (i) Two atoms in the ground state collide and both are excited to the first excited state, or (ii) two atoms in the ground state collide and one is excited to the second excited state.
+In the quasi-1D regime, excited states of the transverse confinement can be populated through high energy collisions.
+We restrict our treatment to the three lowest states of the transverse potential and assume that a majority of atoms remains in the transverse ground state.
+By virtue of parity, two possible excitation (and de-excitation) events are possible: (i) Two atoms in the ground state collide and both are excited to the first excited state, or (ii) two atoms in the ground state collide and one is excited to the second excited state.
 Thus, the total collision energy must exceed $2 \hbar \omega_\perp$ for transverse excitations to occur.

-In the quasi-particle framework of integrable models, the collisions can be identified as scattering processes whose in an out states are two holes and two particles, respectively.
-The $2 \hbar \omega_\perp$ gain in transverse potential energy following an excitation is reflected in much lower rapidities of the particles compared to the holes, as the single-particle energy is given by $\varepsilon (\theta)= \hbar^2 \theta^2 /2 m$.
+In the quasi-particle framework of integrable models, the collisions can be identified as scattering processes whose in- and out-states are given by holes and particles.
+In the context of a transverse excitation, the process can be understood as the creation of two particle-hole pairs, while the change in transverse state is treated as the change in psedo-spin state.
+The $2 \hbar \omega_\perp$ gain in transverse potential energy following an excitation is reflected in the created particles having much lower rapidities compared to the holes, as the single-particle energy is given by $\varepsilon (\theta)= \hbar^2 \theta^2 /2 m$.

-In response to the creation of holes or particles in an interacting integrable model, all other rapidities are locally rearranged causing a shift in both the total energy and momentum described by the so-called backflow function~\cite{lieb2004exact}.
-Thus, the total collision energy is the sum of the single-particle energies of the colliding particle and the energy shift following the backflow.
-As a result, the rapidities of the in- and out-going scattering states are shifted, and the collision integral is perturbed~\cite{PhysRevLett.127.130601}.
-However, the fermionic statistics must still be respected.